kell1353/Electric-Fields-for-Charge-Distributions/README.md

 # Electric-Fields-for-Charge-Distributions
 Plots the electric fields for various charge distributions.

 Charge multiplier refers to the number of charges that will make up these distributions.
 The equation is 2^(input of the Charge multiplier).
-For example, if you input 2 you will have 4 charges that make up each part of these seperate distributions.
+For example, if you input 2 you will have 4 charges for each seperate distribution within the modulos.

 Modulo 1 creates: A Multipole with charges of alternating sign, equally spaced around a circle.